Support hotline:

 Feel free to contact us.
 We do the bureaucracy for you, support you in the selection process and get offers for you.
 We have the best contacts and can therefore get you the best purchasing conditions.
 The service is free of charge for you.

 Industrial exoskeletons are much less expensive than assistive exoskeletons.
-The Paexo Shoulder exoskeleton from Ottobock Exoskeleton starts at 1,900 euros, the Paexo Back exoskeleton or the Apogee are available from 4,500 euros, and other exoskeletons start at 500 euros.
-Contact us.
+The Paexo Shoulder exoskeleton from Ottobock Exoskeleton starts at EUR 1,900, the Paexo Exoskeleton Back starts at EUR 4,000 or the Apogee is available from EUR 14,500, other exoskeletons start at EUR 1,500.
+Please contact us.

 The International Federation of Robotics (IFR) records strong development for exoskeletons in its annual World Robotics Study.